 Wang Li, Guimbardes and flutes - China

 Wang Li was born in Shandong, in north east China.
-An only son of strict parents who were in the military, he moved to Paris and after several months of wandering found there his true path and poetic personality.
-In his music, East and West confront each other on the theme of childhood memories.
-Baroque, colourful images arise during the musical performance by a multitude of guimbardes and flutes.
+The only son of strict parents who were in the military, he moved to Paris and after several months of wandering found his true path and poetic personality.
+In his music, east and west confront each other on the theme of childhood memories.
+Baroque, colourful images arise during the musical performance through a multitude of guimbardes and flutes.
 It is an intimate journey where old nursery rhymes and their simple heart-beat rhythms are in harmony with the artist’s present.

 A guimbarde master class lead by Wang Li will be held on 6th, 7th and 8th February 2009.

 Boi Akih Trio Monica Akihary, singer - Niels Brouwer, guitar – Sandip Bhattacharya, tablas